Geothermal Reserves

 What is Frying Pan Lake?

-What are the entry prices at Waimangu?
+What are the current entry prices?

 Walk only: NZ$65 adults, NZ$35 children 6–16, under 6 free.
-Walk + Lake Rotomahana boat cruise: NZ$180 adults, NZ$90 children 6–16, under 6 free.
-Check the website for current pricing.
+Walk plus Lake Rotomahana boat cruise: NZ$180 adults, NZ$90 children 6–16, under 6 free.
+Prices are subject to change; check the official website.

 What time does Waimangu close?